gray rectangle with angle

 Permit fees vary by state, from as low as $15 to $70 or more, depending on the size and weight of the load.
 Some states allow you to set up an account with reduced fees for carriers with frequent wide loads.
 Look for annual permits if you haul similar loads over the same routes.

-How to get an oversized load permit
+How to get a permit for transporting oversized loads

 FAQs